zjnolen/PopGLen/docs/resources.md

 You can also use the term 'attempt' in these definitions, which allow you to scale the resources with the number of attempts a rule has made, automatically increasing threads, runtime, or memory with each attempt.
-This is already done for several rules in the config, largely to automatically request more memory due to OOM errors.